sylpheeed/make-routes/examples/pagejs/README.md

 # Important

-For launching this example, you need launch static web server
+For launching this example, you need to launch a static web server

-**Routes must starts from the root of domain**
+**Routes must starts from the root of a domain**

 > For example: http://localhost:3000/...